pulkowski-jan/pulkowski-jan/README.md

-- Studnet of 1st year of Computer Science (in Polish) at the AGH Univeristy of Krakow.
+- (2023-now) Student of 1st year of Computer Science (in Polish) at the AGH Univeristy of Krakow.

 <!---
 dzikimlecz/dzikimlecz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.